DestanT/small-business-books/README.md

-development - where to add the creds.json file etc think about more user friendly - more concise error messages line 171 dont use bare except
+development - where to add the creds.json file etc think about more user friendly - more concise error messages line 171 dont use bare except expense charts not viewable at the moment google sheets right format when exporting